 This medicine contains 1290 mg sorbitol in each dose (5 mL).
 Sorbitol is a source of fructose.
-If the patient has an tolerance to some sugars or has herediatary fructose intolerance (HFI), a rare genetic disorder, the patient must not receive this medicine.
+If the patient has an intolerance to some sugars or has herediatary fructose intolerance (HFI), a rare genetic disorder, the patient must not receive this medicine.
 Patients with HFI cannot break down fructose, which may cause serious side effects.
 Sorbitol may cause gastrointestinal discomfort and mild laxative effect.

-Docusol Paediatric contains methyl p-hydroxybenzoate and propyl p-hydroxybenzoate in each 5 mL dose.
+Docusol Paediatric contains 5 mg methyl p-hydroxybenzoate and 2.5 mg propyl p-hydroxybenzoate in each 5 mL dose.

 May cause allergic reactions (possibly delayed).

 This medicine contains 15 mg of aspartame per dose (5 mL).
 Aspartame is a source of phenylalanine.
 It may be harmful to patients with phenylketonuria (PKU), a rare genetic disorder in which phenylalanine builds up because the body cannot remove it properly.

 This medicine contains less than 1 mmol sodium (23 mg) per 5 mL dose, that is to say essentially 'sodium-free'.